lorenzotomada/NS_continuation/tutorial.md

 - the threshold $\tau$ (that is, `stopping_criterion`) is crucial to observe the bifurcating behaviour: even for relatively low values, such as $10^{-4}$, it is possible to overlook the bifurcation, mistakenly assuming that the steady state has been already reached!

+## Distorted mesh, with no continuation algorithms and no mesh refinement
+Since the continuation algorithm in the unsteady case appears to be of no use to influence the branch towards which the solution will converge, it is natural to ask whether the bifurcating behaviour can be seen even without using continuation or mesh refinement.

+The answer is positive.

 ## Distorted mesh, with a continuation algorithm, but mesh refinement performed (twice) just after continuation
 For this test, mesh refinement is not performed in time; instead, it is performed after continuation.
 The reason for this is the following: if the continuation algorithm yields an asymmetrical solution, the mesh will be refined in order to "follow" the solution, hence becoming asymmetrical.

+Previous tests have shown that the continuation algorithm is not necessary (in the unsteady case!) to observe the bifurcating behaviour, and do not seem to influence the choice of the branch.
-We want to find out whether or not this trick can recover a time-dependent solution belonging to the same branch of the steady one (unlike the case previously observed using mesh refinement).
+We want to find out whether or not the simple trick performed here can recover a time-dependent solution belonging to the same branch of the steady one.

 ### Steady system

+---

 The situation in the steady case is exactly the one descibed above and it is not explained once again here.

 The mesh after refinement looks like this: